akarsh-enciphers/Solutions/index.md

 11. So what an attacker need to do  is that he has to send this html document via link or some way to the victims (Pentester) browser and as soon as the victims click on it this html document will get executed by changing the password of the victim account.

-12. So when he will open this file,password will be updated
+12. So when he will open this file,password will get updated

 13. So now the new password for Pentester is ‘1’ and the Pentester does not even know about this, all he did was that he opened that file which can be sent via link or any other way to the victims system.